Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 • (i, j, …): comparison of treatment arms ‘i, j, …’ vs. control arm

-Although having obviously lower event rates in the first stage already, none of the \(2\) hypotheses can be rejected, which can manually be tested comparing e.g. the overall adjusted test statistics for the global intersection hypothesis of having no effect in neither one of the active treatment arms to the efficacy bound and see that \(2.493 < 3.710\), i.e. no rejection of global intersection.
-Neither stop due to futility appears since no futility boundary is crossed at stage \(1\), which means that both treatment arms are to be carried forward to a second stage analysis.
+Although lower event rates in the active arms were observed in the first stage, neither of the \(2\) hypotheses can be rejected at this point.
+This can be seen by e.g., comparing the overall adjusted test statistic for the global intersection test (which tests the null hypothesis that there is no effect in either active treatment arm) to the efficacy boundary.
+Since \(2.493 < 3.710\), we cannot reject after the first stage.
+Neither of the futility boundaries is crossed at stage \(1\), which means that both treatment arms are to be carried forward to the second stage.
 For obtaining non-significance in stage \(1\), one could also compare repeated p-values to full \(\alpha\).

-Proceeding to second stage, a generic dataset might look as follows, while the second vector entries represent second stage data:
+Proceeding to the second stage, a generic dataset might look as follows, with the second vector entries represent the second-stage data:

 # assuming there was no futility or efficacy stop study proceeds to randomize subjects